igneous-labs/sanctum-unstake-program/SPEC.md

 ## High level design

 - Stake accounts' worth are determined using the native `lamports` field (includes rent lamports)
-- Stake accounts are just transferred directly to the pool by setting withdraw and stake authority
+- Stake accounts are transferred directly to the pool by setting its `withdrawer` and `staker` authority to the pool's SOL reserves account
 - In return, SOL is transferred directly to the specified destination account, minus the pool's fees
-- Stake accounts with Lockup active are disallowed
+- Stake accounts with an active `Lockup` are disallowed
 - Unstaked stake accounts are deactivated and reclaimed as liquid SOL on the next epoch via permission-less cranks
-- Discover stake accounts owned by the pool via getProgramAccounts to run the cranks on
+- Discover stake accounts owned by the pool via `getProgramAccounts` to run the cranks on

 ## Program Accounts

 ### Pool

 The main liquidity pool account.

+Each pool has an LP token mint, the amount that keeps track of the last known amount of incoming lamports, and specifies an authority that can set the type of fee to be applied on the unstake action.

-There is a one-to-one relation to a pool to its Sol reserves.
+There is one-to-one relation between a pool account and its SOL reserves and a fee account (see Fee).

 | field            | type     | description                                                                                                                                                                                                                                  |
 | ---------------- | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |